gabrieledarrigo/mtn-warehouse/.github/instructions/commit-messages.instructions.md

 ---
 applyTo: '**'
-description: "Instructions for commit messages in the project."
+description: 'Instructions for commit messages in the project.'
 ---

 # Commit Messages Instructions